agent-0007/leetcode/README.md

 Some garbage inside main() with basic examples from Go book.

-Some interasting from interviews, see Test_works.txt
+Some interesting from interviews, see Test_works.txt

 LeetCode problems solving for education:

 1 TwoSum

-9 Palindrome Number
+9 Palindrome Number\
-14 Longest Common Prefix
+14 Longest Common Prefix\
-20 Valid Parentheses - not working, some problems
+20 Valid Parentheses - not working, some problems\
-202 Happy Number
+202 Happy Number\